 Iron is a very important and essential mineral in our diets because it keeps our body oxygenated.
 It is part of hemoglobin, the substance found in red blood cells that’s responsible for transporting oxygen from the lungs to the rest of the body.
 It gives us our healthy skin color and is essential for a child’s healthy development.

 It is important to provide a diet rich in iron because it helps us maintain a healthy level of red blood cells.
 If the body doesn’t obtain enough iron, the most common type of anemia can appear.

-Babies that were born at term and with good weight have a reserve of iron that lasts during the first six months of age.
+Babies that were born at term and with good weight have a reserve of iron that lasts the first six months of life.
 However, at the end of this period it is essential to get iron from other sources because the body no longer contains it.
-It is very important to do so because anemia that’s not treated could lead to delays in growth and development.
+It is very important to consume iron because an anemia that’s not treated could lead to delays in growth and development.
 Continue reading →